emilwallner/Corewar/README.md

 Every byte you see, the pairs of numbers or letters, are represented in hexadecimals.
 If you don’t know what a hexadecimal is, don’t worry about it.
 The pairs represent a digit from 0 - 255.

 There are different implementations of Core War.
 We choose to allow 16 operations.
-The first 16 hexadecimals store operations, **a coding byte**.
-The numbers 17 - 255 are regular digits.
+The first 16 hexadecimals are **coding bytes**, they all store a different operation.
+The remaning digits, 17 - 255, are regular numbers.

 The coding byte decides which operation to execute and how many bytes to read.
 In the image above, the pink player goes to the hexadecimal **0c**, 12 in decimal, telling the cursor to clone itself.
 The two bytes after, decide where the cloned cursor starts.